-Other Comprehensive Income or Loss
+Other Comprehensive Income

 Other comprehensive income or loss represents the change in equity from non-shareholder or non-member transactions, which is not included in the statements of earnings but is reported as a separate component of shareholders' equity.
-For fiscal 2019, other comprehensive income or loss consists of changes in unrealized gains and losses on available-for-sale securities, net of taxes.
+For fiscal 2020 and fiscal 2019, other comprehensive income consists of changes in unrealized gains and losses on available-for-sale securities, net of taxes.